mibk/dali/README.md

 The main goal of this project is to provide a clean, compact API for communication with SQL databases.

-## Status

-At the moment, project is settling down, hoping, the v1.0 could be released in a month or so.
-I would like to decide whether there are features that are worth adding before v1.0, and consider removing some of the already implemented features (if it turns out they are needless).

-Help would be much appreciated, especially in finding bugs, improving the doc (the grammar in particular as I'm not a native speaker), cleaning up the API (focusing on func's/method's names), increasing performance (no optimizations were done so far), etc.

 ## Quickstart

 ```go